July 29th, 2021 | Dreamers Gonna Dream. On Personal Goals Baked During the Pandemic.

 To use some tricks that I learned while doing neuroscience for 8 years and teaching people about careers for 4 years to help them better determine what they are (individually) good at, and stimulate their creativity.
 To pull the very best out of them.

 To support them.
 To invite smart people from various disciplines to help build projects, build brands and communities, and promote them (for this reason, a driving distance to a large city like Amsterdam and to the Schiphol airport would be a plus)

 To start a Youtube channel shot/streamed from the very place.
-To show the progress and the teams – with their struggles, mutual support, wins, losses, laughter, tears.
+To show the progress and the teams – with their struggles, mutual support, wins, losses, laughter, and tears.
 To inspire other fresh founders overseas.

-I feel that altogether, this might lead to really groundbreaking results.
+I feel that all together, this might lead to really groundbreaking results.
 I have a gut feeling that such an accelerator would sustain itself even if it was only based on voluntary donations (in company shares) from the participating startups.

 Mum Will Always Be a Mum.